cortex-js/compute-engine/src/README.md

 Symbols that begin with `_` **U+005F LOW LINE** (underscore) should be used to denote wildcards and other placeholders.

-For example, they can be used to denote the positional arguments in a function expression.
-They can also be used to denote placeholders and captured expression in patterns.
+For example, they may denote the positional arguments in a function expression.
+They may also denote placeholders and captured expression in patterns.

 <div class=symbols-table>